gullevek/reverse_geolocate/README.md

 -e, --email | email address | For OpenStreetMap with a large number of access -g, --google | Google Maps API Key | If available, to avoid the access limitations to the reverse location lookup -r, --read-only | | Read only data from the XMP files and print them out.
-No LR DB connection is done or any map lookups -a, --no-autoadjust | | Do not try to auto adjust column width to terminal column width -c, --compact | | Do extra compact view
+No LR DB connection is done or any map lookups -u, --unset-only | | Only list XMP files with missing data -a, --no-autoadjust | | Do not try to auto adjust column width to terminal column width -c, --compact | | Do extra compact view
 -w, --write-settings | | Write the Google API key or the OpenStreetMap email into the settings file